PATIENTS & VISITORS

 A CONTINUUM OF CARE

-For those families caring for an elderly or disabled relative, The Richland Hospital, Inc. offers the availability of temporary care to persons needing supervised, short-term personalized care so that regular caregivers can take a break.
+For those families caring for an elderly or disabled relative, The Richland Hospital and Clinics offers care to persons needing supervised, short-term personalized care so that regular caregivers can take a break.
 These services are through prior arrangement only by contacting either the Social Worker or Clinical Coordinator.
 A pre-admission nursing assessment for the purpose of determining level of care and appropriateness for respite services must be done prior to your arrival at the hospital.

 SWING BED PROGRAM